Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Model

+Having laid out the physical environment of our matching economy, we now motivate the type of causal parameter that concerns this paper.
+Causal parameters are often used as policy tools for their \textit{internal validity}—evaluating the impact of historical interventions on outcomes—or for their \textit{external validity}—assessing the impact of new interventions based on knowledge of historical interventions, that is, constructing counterfactual analyses; see \cite{heckman2005scientific} for a detailed discussion.

-This paper is about identification of moments of treatment effects $Y(d')-Y(d)$.
-The econometrician has access to an infinite amount of data and observes the joint distribution of the following random objects: $P(\omega)$, $\bS(\omega)$, $\mu(\omega)$, and $Y(\omega) := Y(\omega, \mu(\omega))$, where we abuse the notation and employ the letter $Y$ for both the observed outcome, $Y(\omega)$, and the potential outcome of being assigned to school $d$, $Y(\omega,d)$.
+In this paper, we aim to provide strategies for identifying a set of parameters that are not only internally valid but also possess substantial external validity, thereby enabling the evaluation of counterfactual policies.
+We seek to identify conditional moments of treatment effects $Y(d')-Y(d)$ when the econometrician has access to an infinite amount of data and observes the joint distribution of the following random objects: $P(\omega)$, $\bS(\omega)$, $\mu(\omega)$, and $Y(\omega) := Y(\omega, \mu(\omega))$.\footnote{ We abuse the notation and employ the letter $Y$ for both the observed outcome, $Y(\omega)$, and the potential outcome of being assigned to school $d$, $Y(\omega,d)$.}

+Section \ref{sec:app:parinteres} in the appendix provides a detailed discussion of a class of counterfactual analyses that is advocated by \cite{Artemov2023}.
+Analyzing the welfare effects of a policy change in that class relies on identification of the average structural functions (ASF)

+for $j \in \{0,\ldots,J\}$ and $q \in \mathcal{Q}$.
+Nonparametric identification of these functions is extremely challenging.
+However, this paper shows that combining an RD identification strategy with data from assignment mechanisms that satisfy our assumptions yields set identification of \textit{differences} of the ASFs in \eqref{eq:asf}; in other words, our proposed methods set-identify